wrobel239/WRO_JEE_W_11_Warsztat_Spring/README.md

 * updating the book data with the put method
 * deleting a book with a given id with the delete method
 2. Application using Hibernate and the MySQL database:
+* displaying a list of books
+* adding a book
+* editing a book
+* deleting a book
+* displaying a specific book
 # Used technologies
 * Java 11
 * Spring MVC